 - Sean Fox (Senior Lecturer in Global Development and City Futures Theme Lead) on how we became an urban species

 - Susan Parnell (Professor of Human Geography) on what it means to be an urban species

 - Helen Manchester (Reader in Digital Inequalities and Urban Futures) on how we can learn to thrive as an urban species

 - Andrew Kelly (Director, Festival of Ideas and Festival of the Future City) will Chair the event.

-This event is being held in association with Bristol Festival of Ideas.
+This event was held in association with Bristol Festival of Ideas.

-Our Annual Lecture is part of this year’s Festival of the Future City programme (16 – 18 October 2019).
-The full programme will be launched over the summer.
+Our Annual Lecture was part of Festival of the Future City programme (16 – 18 October 2019).